tomtyiu/Safety-Alignment-AI-benchmark/README.md

 This repository hosts a comprehensive benchmark suite for evaluating language‑model outputs across a curated set of topic‑segmented prompts.
 For every prompt, the framework identifies the highest‑quality response and quantitatively scores each model along two critical axes: alignment (adherence to stated values and instructions) and safety (robustness against generating harmful, unethical, or policy‑violating content).

-The dataset constitutes the first dedicated safety‑alignment benchmark for prospective artificial‑general‑intelligence (AGI) systems, establishing minimum compliance thresholds for responsible deployment.
+The dataset constitutes the first dedicated safety‑alignment benchmark for prospective artificial‑general‑intelligence (AGI) systems, establishing minimum compliance thresholds for responsible deployment and AGI risks assessment .
 Forthcoming releases will expand the protocol to include super‑alignment metrics and additional stress‑tests that push models toward stricter reliability guarantees.

 Testing Dataset topics:
 - Human values